FFXIV Bard Guide - Support Your Allies and Snipe The Enemies!

 Basics of Bard

 Bard is somewhat unique as a physical DPS job in Final Fantasy XIV.
-Unlike almost everyone else, Bards don’t rely on weaponskill combos to deal damage.
+Unlike almost everyone else, Bards don’t rely on weaponskill combos to deal with the damage.
 Instead, they keep their damage over time on the targets, while making use of powerful oGCDs and some unique patterns associated with the job.

 It’s one of the original FFXIV jobs, and it’s connected to a combat class – Archer.
 To become an Archer or advance into Bard at level 30, you have to visit the Archer’s Guild in New Gridania.
 Archers and Bards wear leather armor.